Allocation of Plots and Annual Fees

 - Residents who have been allocated a plot and then decide not to reside in The Village on False Creek relinquish their plot.

 - Applicants must apply by email to the Society and provide the following information: name, address, phone number, follow up contact preference (phone or email), if a wheelchair accessible plot is required.
 All applications will be recorded by the Secretary of the Society in a register.

 - The initial allocation of plots has been made and a wait list has been established.
 All applications received from this point onward will be added to the bottom of the wait list.
 When a plot becomes available, the applicant at the top of the wait list will be contacted first to determine whether or not a plot is still required.
 If not, the next applicant will be contacted and so on until an applicant on the wait list confirms they would like to have the use of the available plot.
-To ensure that the Society and its members comply with the Community Garden Licence Agreement with the City of Vancouver, starting in the 2015 gardening season, all members will be required to acknowledge their participation by completing and signing the The Village on False Creek Community Garden Member Agreement.
+To ensure that the Society and its members comply with the Community Garden Licence Agreement with the City of Vancouver, starting in the 2015 gardening season, all members will be required to acknowledge their participation by completing and signing the Community Garden Membership Agreement

 - Applicants who have been allocated plots shall pay an annual fee to confirm the allocation of the plot and become a member of the Society.
 Annual fee covers the growing season February 1 to January 31 of the following year.
 It must be paid no later than February 28.
 If the fee is not paid by that date, or a member decides not to use their plot in accordance to the Member Agreement, the plot will be deemed relinquished or withdrawn and the procedure referred to in paragraph 5 above will be followed.

 - Plots are not transferable and no fees that have been paid will be refunded.